balta2ar/parallel-concurrent-distributed-java/README.md

 In this week we were introduced to locks, the basic primitive for synchronization.
 Java's `synchronized` keyword is pretty much the same lock that guards the whole method.
 Lock, however, can be made more granular.
 In this week we applied `ReadWrite` lock to benefit from the fact that read only methods can have concurrent access to the data, while read-and-write methods should be guarded by a lock.

-### Week 2
+### Week 2 Isolation

 This week we are introduced to the concepts of critical sections, atomic variables and isolation.
 Being a more high-level synchronization construct, isolation allows for simpler semantics providing the same or even better level of efficiency.
+To make things faster in the homework, we use PDCP library and object-level isolation, not global isolation.

-### Week 3
+### Week 3 Actors

 This week we are introduced to the concept of actors.
 To explain it in my own words, actors are independent units of computation that you can communicate with using `send` method.
 In the miniproject we need to implement the famous Sieve of Eratosthenes using actors.
 To do that, we create a chain of actors that one-by-one check whether a given number is divisible by the range of numbers, assigned to the given actor.
 To make it more efficient, a single actor is assigned a bunch of numbers, e.g. 1000, not just one.